Why Must Meiosis Happen Twice

 Detailed Explanation

 Meiosis begins with a single diploid cell, which contains two sets of chromosomes—one set inherited from each parent.
-The goal of meiosis is to produce four haploid cells, each with half the number of chromosomes.
+Practically speaking, the goal of meiosis is to produce four haploid cells, each with half the number of chromosomes.
 This reduction is necessary because, during sexual reproduction, two haploid gametes will fuse to form a diploid zygote.
 If meiosis did not reduce the chromosome number, the chromosome count would double with each generation, leading to genetic instability and potentially nonviable offspring.

 The process of meiosis is divided into two main stages: meiosis I and meiosis II.
 Meiosis I is known as the reductional division because it separates homologous chromosomes—pairs of similar chromosomes, one from each parent.
 Meiosis II is similar to mitosis and is called the equational division because it separates sister chromatids, the identical copies of a single chromosome.
 By the end of meiosis II, four genetically unique haploid cells are produced.